FAQ: Frequently Asked Questions

 Q: How will I receive notification of my application status with UF COM?

-A: If you are chosen for an interview, you will receive a phone call.
-If contact isn’t made, an email will be sent to you.
-All correspondence regarding application status is sent via e-mail using the address you provided on your AMCAS application.
-For the best results create an e-mail account that is only to be used by AMCAS and the medical schools to which you are applying and do not use a SPAM blocker.
-Anytime a decision is made on your application you will receive notification.
-You may check your application status at any time by logging into apply.med.ufl.edu
+A: If you are selected for an interview, you may a phone call or an email, but it will be a direct communication from the Office of MD Admissions (area code 352).
+Please make sure your voicemail is set up and can receive messages.
+All other correspondence regarding application status is sent via e-mail using the address you provided on your AMCAS application.
+For the best results create an email account that is only to be used by AMCAS and the medical schools to which you are applying and do not use a spam blocker.
+Any time a decision is made on your application you will receive notification.
+You may check your application status by logging into apply.med.ufl.edu

 Q: What is the status of my application?

-A: You may check your application status at any time by logging into apply.med.ufl.edu and looking in the box that says “Status:”.
+A: You may check your application status at any time by logging into apply.med.ufl.edu and looking in the box that says “Status.”
+Your communication history will also show you emails sent from our application portal at various stages of receipt of your application materials.
+We recommend checking this area to ensure you have not missed any important communications from us.

 Q: Why haven’t I heard a decision regarding my application from UF COM, I’ve already heard from all of the other programs I’ve applied to this year?